 - Organize your own sensory-friendly Santa Claus event for your neighborhood or community.

 - Help your child practice and get comfortable visiting Santa Claus.
 For instance, role play at home.
-And, introduce your child to the idea of acting out a Santa Claus visit with their toys.
+Try to introduce your child to the idea of acting out a Santa Claus visit with their toys.

 - Change your expectations.
 This one is so hard!
 Maybe your child won’t sit on Santa’s lap for a photo.
 You can get some great, candid photos of Santa passing a candy cane to your child.
 Or get a photo of your child waving at Santa and Santa waving back.
 Maybe Santa can read to your child as they sit on the floor.

-- Bring along noise-canceling earmuffs for your child to wear to reduce noise sensitivity.
+- Bring along noise-cancelling earmuffs for your child to wear to reduce noise sensitivity.